-Tin House Wandsworth Henning Stummel
+Tin House London (Wandsworth) Henning Stummel

 This backland inwardlooking single-storey design is set around a courtyard.
-The materials and form of the design sit in contrast with the context but create a cohesive design to the new separate but conjoined (photo ©Henning Stummel)
+The materials and form of the design sit in contrast with the context but create a cohesive design for the new separate but conjoined units. (photo ©Henning Stummel)